-If any of the rules are broken, we will contact you by text that day and let you know that your child has a 20, 40 or 60 minute correction (detention) that night.
+If any of the rules are broken, we will notify you through MCAS app that day and let you know that your child has a 20, 40 or 60 minute correction (detention) that night.
 Additional sanctions may be required for persistent poor adherence to the learning habits - this would be discussed with you if it was necessary.